-To avoid issues with the Graph database used for SL1 Maps, ScienceLogic strongly recommends that you closely follow the steps for changing user names or passwords in the Installation chapter.
-If the Graph database keeps restarting when checking with ps -a, or if you see Graph database errors in the logs, you might have extraneous characters in the user name or password.
+To avoid issues with the Graph database used for SL1 Maps, ScienceLogic strongly recommends that you closely follow the steps for changing usernames or passwords in the Installation chapter.
+If the Graph database keeps restarting when you check it with ps -a, or if you see Graph database errors in the logs, you might have extraneous characters in the username or password.